pico-coder/sigrok-pico/AnalyzerDetails.md

 Abort cases in Continous stream will cause the total number of samples to be reduced, but should not allow corrupted values to be sent.

 ## Sample rate
-Hint: Updates to the sample_rate in pulseview don't take effect until you hit enter, so do that before clicking run or you might capture with the old sample rate.

-To provide flexibility, the user is given the ability to specify sample rates that may be beyond the capacity of the device to store internally or to transfer to the host in time.
+For better usability, the user is given a fixed set of sample rates in pulseview.
+The user is given the ability to specify sample rates that may be beyond the capacity of the device to store internally or to transfer to the host in time.

-It is up to the user to understand the limitations below and use accordingly.
+It is up to the user to understand the limitations below and use accordingly, but the host driver will limit sample rates and print errors and warnings when limits are exceeded.

 If multiple ADC channels are enabled, the specified sample rate is the rate per channel.
 Since the RP2040 only supports one ADC conversion at a time the actual ADC rate must 2x or 3x the specified sample rate for 2 channel or 3 channel ADC.